source-data/soda-roberta/README.md

 Extract text from the abstracts

 ```
-python -m common.extract /data/oapmc_articles /data/text/oapmc_abstracts/train -P .//abstract
+python -m common.extract /data/oapmc_articles  -P .//abstract
+# creates by default /data/text/oapmc_abstracts/ with train valid and test sub dir
 ```

-Note: it is possibel to combined several XPath with boolean connections to extract several kinds of elements.
-For example, extract both abstracts and figure legends (this would be large):
+Note: it is possibel to combined several XPath with the `|` operator to extract several kinds of elements.
+For example, extract both abstracts and figure legends (this would be very large):

 ```
-python -m common.extract /data/oapmc_articles /data/text/oapmc_abstracts/train -P ".//abstract and .//fig"
+python -m common.extract /data/oapmc_articles /data/text/oapmc_abstracts_and_figs -P ".//abstract | .//fig"
 ```

 ## Tokenize and prepare dataset

-By default, the configuration file `common.config` specifies the pretrained 'roberta-base' model for fine tuning.
+By default, the configuration file `common.config` specifies the pretrained 'roberta-base' model as statring point for fine tuning the language model.
 The appropriate tokenizer will also be used.
-To train a language model from scratch, set from_pretrained = '' in common.config and train the tokenizer with
+To train a language model from scratch, set from_pretrained = '' in common.config and train the tokenizer:

 ````
 python -m lm.tokentrain /data/text/oapmc_abstracts  # ONLY WHEN TRAINING CUSTOMIZED MODEL!